 The history of Negombo goes back to the times when Muslim Arabs (Moors) first arrived to buy spices, especially cinnamon and other valuable goods.
-During those time wild cinnamon grew abundantly in the Negobmo area and its suburbs and Negombo Cinnamon was believed to “the best cinnamon upon the earth.”.
+During those times wild cinnamon grew abundantly in the Negombo area and its suburbs and Negombo Cinnamon was believed to be “the best cinnamon upon the earth.”.
 For many centuries and even during the colonial era Negombo attracted traders from different parts of the world who sought after the best cinnamon in the world.
-It was the moors that monopolized cinnamon trade but later on, the Portuguese who invaded the island drove away the moors, built a fortress in Negombo and took over the cinnamon trade to export this valuable spice to Europe.
-The Portuguese re-organized the production and maintenance of cinnamon and held the monopoly of cinnamon trade for more than a century.
-Negombo was the leading cinnamon centre during the time.
+It was the moors that monopolized the cinnamon trade but later on, the Portuguese who invaded the island drove away from the moors, built a fortress in Negombo, and took over the cinnamon trade to export this valuable spice to Europe.
+The Portuguese re-organized the production and maintenance of cinnamon and held the monopoly of the cinnamon trade for more than a century.
+Negombo was the leading cinnamon center during the time.

-The majority of the population along the coast of Negombo speaks Tamil language and this population is believed to be migrants form Tuttukudiya of India.
+The majority of the population along the coast of Negombo speaks the Tamil language and this population is believed to be migrants from Tuttukudiya of India.
 The main occupation of the people living along the coast is fishing.
-By the time of sunset these fishermen go out into the sea in their sail- boats to catch prawns.
-They return with their harvest of prawns and other small fish to sell the harvest placed on small wooden tables alongside of roads, the night lit up with their kerosene oil lamps.
-While the whole world is asleep, other fishermen wake up as early as 2 O’ clock at dawn and set out into the sea in their outboard-motor boats to earn their daily living.
-They are used to encounter any type of weather – unbearable cold, rough seas, heavy rains with thunder and lightening.
-By 7.00 in morning they race back to the shore to join the competition of selling the fish they caught in the midst of much hardship.
+By the time sunset, these fishermen go out into the sea in their sailboats to catch prawns.
+They return with their harvest of prawns and other small fish to sell the harvest placed on small wooden tables alongside roads, the night lit up with their kerosene oil lamps.
+While the whole world is asleep, other fishermen wake up as early as 2 O’clock at dawn and set out into the sea in their outboard-motor boats to earn their daily living.
+They are used to encountering any type of weather – unbearable cold, rough seas, heavy rains with thunder and lightning.
+By 7.00 in the morning, they race back to the shore to join the competition of selling the fish they caught in the midst of much hardship.

 It is a pleasant sight worth seeing the fisherman and the women of Kuttiduwa, a tiny hamlet situated on the beach itself, drying small fish on the sea beach in the morning hours.